Evergreen Pickleball Club Sportsmanship Guide, Code of Conduct, and Court Etiquette

 Pickleball was created to be a fun, competitive, and highly social sport.
 Since its inception, it has embodied an ethic of good sportsmanship that includes respect, fair play, and graciousness in

 winning and losing.
 The purpose of this guide is to encourage behaviors that reflect these foundational values.
-The Official Rules of Pickleball take precedence over this guide in any and all
+The Official Rules of Pickleball take precedence over this guide in any and all situations.

 1. Treat all players, officials, volunteers, staff, and spectators with courtesy and respect.